dadam1026/Carbon-Farming-1/README.md

 The first example is from Watershed.
 Waterhsed is a company that provides a dashboard for corporate customers' emission analytics to measure, reduce, remove, and report its own carbon footprint:

 The second example is from ClimateTrace.
 ClimateTrace, like Watershed, aims to provide radical transaprency for global emissions by helping to detect where carbon pollution is coming from by country and by industry using satellite images.
-The purpose is to create a a global inventory of emissions to help policymakers, industry operators and consumers unknowingly investing in high-polluting organizations
+The purpose is to create a a global inventory of emissions to help policymakers, industry operators and consumers unknowingly investing in high-polluting organizations:

-This project aims to take imagery from areas undergoing deforestation and water pollution across the globe to measure its carbon footprint.
-First wemeaure the % of green land at each timestamp, 1985, 1995, 2005, 2015, and 2020 to conduct cover crop analysis.
-Next we measure surface roughness at each timestamp to perform conservation tillage verififcation.
-This monitors soil disturbance causing the soil's carbon to be released into the atmosphere.
-Lastly, for the geopgraphic region being analyzed, we use images of the vegetation, livestock (red meat), poultry (white meat), and seafood unique to the input area to further study crop yield, quality, and plant resistance to abiotic and biotic stresses.